 Brexit has created significant uncertainty concerning the terms of the UK withdrawal from the EU and the future relationship between the UK and the EU.
-On April 11, 2019, the European Council agreed at its Special Meeting to extend the UK's departure date to October 31, 2019.
-It is possible the UK could withdraw from the EU prior to October 31, 2019 pursuant to agreed terms for a transition period; however, both the EU and the UK are preparing for a "no deal" scenario in which the UK will leave the EU as a "third country" without the benefit of any transition arrangements.
+On October 28, 2019, the EU granted the U.K. a further extension to the Brexit date until January 31, 2020.
+Under the terms of the extension, the Brexit date may be earlier than January 31, 2020, if a formal withdrawal agreement is ratified by the UK Parliament.
+In addition, the U.K. will hold a general election on December 12, 2019.
+Until the post-election government is formed, there can be no guarantee or certainty as to which form Brexit will take and on which terms a withdrawal agreement with the EU will be agreed, if at all.
+Both the EU and the UK are continuing to prepare for a "no deal" scenario in which the UK will leave the EU as a "third country" without the benefit of any transition arrangements.